 Over 15,600 fires were started by a clothes dryers in America last year.
 The losses from these fires is estimated to cost homeowners $99 million in damages.
 Annual inspections can not only prevent a home fire, but can greatly increase the efficiency of your dryer, saving you money.

 These fires are caused when lint builds up over time in the dryer vent, or animals decide to nest in the vent.
 In addition, newly constructed homes tend to have dryers installed in bathrooms, kitchens or hall closets that are away from outside walls.
-These locations mean dryers tend to be vented longer distances with sharp turns and bends to accomodate the structure of the home.
+These locations mean dryers tend to be vented longer distances with sharp turns and bends to accommodate the structure of the home.

-Our experienced crew will clean out your dryer vent and make sure it is properly venting to an outside wall.
+Our experienced crews will clean out your dryer vent and make sure it is properly venting to an outside wall.
 Properly installed dryer vent covers can prevent the animals in your neighborhood from setting up shop in your vent.

 Dryer vents are the perfect nesting place for birds, snakes, and rodents of all kinds.
 Most people do not know that with the exception of a couple of bird species, it is against the law to move the nest once it is created.
 And besides, not many of us want to disturb a nest of birds once the eggs are laid.